On the Record: State Sen. Win Stoller discusses how SALT bill can save businesses money this tax season

 PEORIA, Ill.
 (WMBD) — With tax season around the corner, it’s a stressful time for many taxpayers.

-But one local State Senator wants to let you know about one way you can save money.
+One local state senator wants to let you know about one way you can save money.

 Sen. Win Stoller (R-Germantown Hills) joined Matt Sheehan during On the Record Monday to discuss his SALT bill.